 Research interests

-I started life (if you call this living) as a theoretical physicist, working on Kaluza Klein theories, then geometrical quantum field theory, topological quantum field theory, finite temperature field theory, anyons, Chern-Simon theory etc. Then I flipped to study computers as dynamical systems, and dabbled in Machine Learning, control systems, etc. I now work within mainly computing disciplines.
-I like exploring elegant or creative ideas that one strives to work into a scientific discipline -- especially those that really describe stuff, rather than idealize systems beyond recognition.
-Now that I have to earn money for a living (ChiTek-i), I can only squeeze writing in between gaps of working on more pedrestrian stuff.
+I started life as a theoretical physicist, working on Kaluza Klein theories, then geometrical quantum field theory, topological quantum field theory, finite temperature field theory, anyons, Chern-Simon theory etc. Then I flipped to study computers as dynamical systems, and dabbled in Machine Learning, control systems, etc. I now work within mainly computing disciplines, with some occasional forays into theoretical social science and economics.

-The broad paintbrush view of my work is about: how to describe dynamical systems in a useful way, on all scales.
-Here's how is got started.
+The broad theme of my work is the desription of dynamical systems on all scales.

 Further developments of promise theory: